kilimanjaro77/fairgame/Mac OS Users/READ MacOS Users.md

+ONLY DO THIS AFTER BOT's Installation (=pip3 install pipenv, pipenv install and your configuration)

 Since MacOS users can't execute the bot by double clicking a .bat file, I made this easy-to-modify script that basically executes the bot by just double clicking.

 Instructions